whats an estate sale whats an estate sale

 Differences Between Estate Sales and Other Sales

 Estate sales differ from other sales in their scope and execution.
 Unlike garage sales, which dispose of a limited number of items, estate sales typically include the entire home’s contents.
 These sales occur over a few days and are extensively advertised.
 Professional organizers appraise, price, and display items, offering a structured buying experience.
 Unlike auctions, which feature competitive bidding, estate sales have fixed prices with possible negotiations later in the sale period.
-This approach caters to varied buyer preferences and encourages thorough exploration of available items.
+This approach caters to varied buyer preferences and encourages thoroughly exploring available items.

 How Estate Sales Work